 It’s time to revitalise the employee performance review in order to stay ahead in the ever-changing employment landscape.

-The yearly performance appraisal, when done right, can be an invaluable tool to reward and boost employee performance.
+The yearly performance appraisals, when done right, can be an invaluable tool to reward and boost employee performance.
 Flaws in the process may cause employees to be discouraged, but ultimately, most workers will want to know how well they’re doing.

-However, the traditional performance may not be as effective in today’s world.
+However, the traditional performance review may not be as effective in today’s world.
 Here, we look at some ways you can alter your methods of appraisal to benefit your company and employees.